dotCMS/plugin-seeds/OSGi/com.dotcms.servlet/README.md

 # README

-To create servlets and filters via OSGi, please use the https://github.com/dotCMS/plugin-seeds/tree/master/OSGi/com.dotcms.webinterceptor
+To create servlets and filters via OSGi, you should use dotCMS's WebInterceptors - for more information, please see the https://github.com/dotCMS/plugin-seeds/tree/master/OSGi/com.dotcms.webinterceptor